mixxxdj/mixxx/source/glossary.rst

      finger alongside the turntable to slow it down or by twisting the record spindle to speed it up.

+   ramping pitch bend
+     Basically identical to the regular :term:`pitch bend` with the difference that the pitch changes gradually, instead of all at once.
+Often uses for temporary pitch changes.
+It simulates the effect of touching a turntable to temporary slow down or speed up a record.

    latency
      Latency refers to a short period of delay (usually measured in milliseconds) between when an audio signal enters and when it emerges from a system.
      Being able to lower the Latency as much as possible makes a huge difference in responsiveness.

    kill switch
      A button to turn on and off output or individual frequency ranges within a